 Philippe Boets, of Petanque America, prefers a different solution.
 He calls it compact format games with a set number of rounds.

 The idea is simple.
-All games are played to a fixed number of menes, say six.
+All games are played to a fixed number of menes (six, for example) or to 13 points, whichever comes first.
 The team in the lead at the end of the last mene is the winner.
 If the teams are tied at the end of the last mene, they play one more mene, a tie-breaker.

 Philippe says that this format works especially well for club tournaments.
 Instead of a tournament being a grueling all-day endurance test, the entire event can be finished in two-and-a-half or three hours.